wtfisai/dobeu-tech-solutions/PRD.md

 - **Icon Selection**:
   - Phosphor Icons throughout for consistency
-  - Palette (palette icon) for Dobeu Designs
+  - Palette (palette icon) for Designs
-  - CloudArrowUp (cloud-arrow-up) for Dobeu Cloud
+  - CloudArrowUp (cloud-arrow-up) for Cloud / Infrastructure
   - ChartLineUp (chart-line-up) for Consulting
   - ArrowRight (arrow-right) for CTAs and navigation
+  - ArrowDown (arrow-down) for scroll indicators
+  - Check (check) for feature lists in pricing cards
   - Envelope (envelope-simple) for contact
   - Plus/X (plus, x) for expand/collapse actions